prakharstech/Smart-Door-Lock-Embedded-System-Project/README.md

 ## 📜 License

-This project is open-source and licensed under the **MIT License**.
+This academic project is open-source and licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.